syagawa/cameyamasan/README.md

 ## 1. Compile Timer Camera X

-Compile software for camera on PC and write it to Timer Camera X.
+Compile software for Timer Camera X on PC and write it.

 ### Compile source to Camera by Arduino in PC